 "Not that!"
-Said Ron, enthusiast.
+Ron said, enthusiast.
 "He managed to shut you up for two whole minutes!"

 Harry burst in laughter as Hermione threw a dirty look to Ron.
-This later was suddenly looking away, paying great attention at the description of the muggle monetary system in his book.
+The latter was suddenly looking away, paying great attention at the description of the muggle monetary system in his book.

 "You're sure you don't want to revise, Harry?" asked Hermione, uncertain.